 The root cause of many (if not all) of these difficulties is lack of communication.
 For many companies, DevOps is the solution to their continuous struggles.

 “DevOps was created to resolve this dilemma by integrating everyone associated with software development and deployment – business users, developers, test engineers, security engineers, system administrators, and sometimes others – into a single, highly automated workflow with a shared focus: rapid delivery of high-quality software that meets all user requirements while maintaining the integrity and stability of the entire system.”
 (Source: What is DevOps?)

-81% of enterprises and 70% of SMBs report adopting DevOps, according to RightScale’s 2016 State of Cloud survey of 1,060 IT professionals.
+83% of organizations are implementing DevOps practices, according to Puppet’s 2021 State of DevOps Report survey.
 This method of agile thinking involves collaboration between customers, product management, developers, QA, and other roles in order to advance toward a better product, service, and/or system.

 So, let’s jump into it.
 What are the benefits of DevOps by role?

 If you’re a developer without DevOps, you’re probably frustrated with the mundane tasks of building and deploying processes.
 You don’t have time be creative or innovative because you have to complete the same tasks over and over again.

 With DevOps and automation, the mundane, repetitive tasks can be eliminated!
 With those time-consuming items out of the way, you have more time to do what you love: developing!
 More time innovating and less time fixing and maintaining is a win.

 And don’t you want to be involved in the operating of your software?
 That will happen, too, as DevOps knocks down silos and increases collaboration.

 One of the classic pre-DevOps problems for operations is getting random, usually error-ridden, code passed to you from developers.
 With very little communication, it takes longer to get to resolutions and makes your job harder.
 You’re concerned about maintaining environmental stability, which is hard to do when code is thrown at you over the wall.